Teaching English to Speakers of Other Languages (TSL) - Graduate Courses

 Teaching English to Speakers of Other Languages (TESOL) Policies and Program Models

-An overview of the teaching of English to speakers of other languages (ESOL) in the United States, topics include the history of bilingual and ESOL educational policies and practices in the U.S., historical and current program models for teaching English learners (ELs), and content-based instruction.
+This course provides an overview of the teaching of English to speakers of other languages (ESOL) in the United States.
+Topics include the history of bilingual and ESOL educational policies and practices in the U.S., historical and current program models for teaching English learners (ELs), and content-based instruction.
 Students learn how to plan for EL instruction in general education and ESOL classes.
 In addition, students develop skills to advocate for ELs in educational settings.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Consent of department.
 Offered Fall, Spring, Summer.

 TSL 450/550 Cr.1-3